PhD Candidate, Sociology and Social Policy at Princeton University.

 I study the culture of inequality.
 My research connects the psychic and institutional aspects of inequality, and work and families as sites of inequality.
 I use principally quantitative, econometric and computational text analysis, but combine this with qualitative methods – and theory.

 My dissertation, The Self in Socio-Economic Stratification, asks if the way we think and feel about ourselves affects our economic outcomes, and, if it does, what the consequences of this are for inequality, and the integrity and health of the self.

-Before starting my PhD at Princeton, I was a Research Fellow in Columbia University’s Population Research Center (2011-13) and a Visiting Research Fellow in Public Policy at Oxford University (2010-11).
-I graduated double-first class in Social and Political Science from Cambridge University, and have a Masters in Quantitative Methods in Social Science from Columbia University, where I was a Fulbright Scholar.
+Before starting my PhD at Princeton, I was a Fulbright Scholar and Research Fellow in Columbia University’s Population Research Center (2011-13) and a Visiting Research Fellow in Public Policy at the University of Oxford (2010-11).
+I graduated double-first class in Social and Political Science from the University of Cambridge, and have a Masters in Quantitative Methods in the Social Sciences from Columbia University.

-From 2008 to 2010, under Gordon Brown, I was as a Senior Policy Adviser in the UK Prime Minister’s Strategy Unit, providing research, analysis and advice across domestic policy issues.
-I am a fellow of the British Royal Society for the Arts.
+From 2008 to 2010, I was a Senior Policy Adviser in the UK Prime Minister’s Strategy Unit, providing research, data analysis and advice on social and economic policy.